SalomePlatform/adao/doc/advanced.rst

 ------------------------------------------------------------------------

-It is possible to convert and execute an ADAO command file (JDC, or ".comm" file) automatically by using a template script containing all the required steps.
+It is possible to convert and execute an ADAO command file (JDC, or ".comm" file, which resides in ``<ADAO JDC file directory>``) automatically by using a template script containing all the required steps.
 The user has to know where are the main SALOME scripts, and in particular the ``runAppli`` one.
-The directory in which this script resides is symbolically named ``<SALOME MAIN INSTALLATION DIR>`` and has to be replaced by the good one in the template.
+The directory in which this script resides is symbolically named ``<SALOME main installation dir>`` and has to be replaced by the good one in the template.

 When an ADAO command file is build by the ADAO GUI editor and saved, if it is named for example "AdaoStudy1.comm", then a companion file named "AdaoStudy1.py"